Long Island Homeworks, general contractor in Hicksville NY

 Build & walkthrough

-Ramón (additions) or Kevin (new builds) runs the site.
-Frank walks the job every Monday.
+Our addition superintendent (additions) or our new build superintendent (new builds) runs the site.
+The owner walks the job every Monday.
 We don't leave until the final punch is done.

 Recent Jobs